mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-activation-strategies.md

 ## Styled Components
 In all the other methods discussed so far we pass the style definition class to the `$activate` function and Mimcss creates a single instance of this class regardless of how many times the `$activate` function is called.
 With styled components, we create an instance of the style definition class by ourselves and pass this instance to the `$activate` function.
 We can create and activate as many instances of the style definition class as we want and for each instance a separate set of CSS rules is created and is inserted into the DOM, while Mimcss ensures that the names of classes, IDs, etc. used by these rules are unique.

-Style components provide reach and flexible functionality and they are discussed in details in the [Styled Components](mimcss-guide-styled-components.html) unit.
+Styled components provide reach and flexible functionality and they are discussed in details in the [Styled Components](mimcss-guide-styled-components.html) unit.